-Conduct officers are members of the Student Affairs staff who are responsible for adjudicating alleged violations of University policy.
+Conduct officers are members of the Student Life staff who are responsible for processing alleged violations of University policy.
 The chief conduct officer of the University is the Dean of Students, who appoints other conduct officers from the appropriate University staff.
-Conduct officers may assist with investigations of alleged violations of University policy, conduct initial meetings with students charged with violation policy, and preside over conduct hearings as appointed.
+Conduct officers may assist in information gathering related to alleged violations of University policy, conduct initial meetings with students charged with violation policy, and preside over conduct hearings as appointed.

-The University conduct officer assigned to the incident will determine if information from an incident report or resulting from an investigation indicates that a student may have been involved in a violation of policy.
+The University conduct officer assigned to the incident will determine if information from an incident report or resulting from information gathering indicates that a student may have been involved in a violation of policy.
 If so, the student will be sent a letter that includes the policy or policies that have allegedly been violated, a summation of the evidence that indicates the violation occurred, and a notice for the student to meet with the conduct officer.
 Conduct meetings may be arranged by telephone and verified with written notification of the meeting.